10 Best Open Source Reporting Software Shortlist

 - License Restrictions: Understand the licensing terms associated with the software.
 Open source doesn't always mean free of restrictions; some licenses may have conditions that could affect how you use the software.
 A software development agency, for example, needs to ensure that the open source license allows for commercial use and redistribution within their client projects.

 Open source reporting tools are evolving rapidly.
-Here's what to watch in 2025:
+Here's what to watch:

 - Integration with Machine Learning and AI: Open source data analytics software is increasingly incorporating AI and machine learning algorithms.
 This integration allows for predictive analytics and smarter data processing, enhancing decision-making capabilities.
 The trend is significant for its potential to transform raw data into strategic insights.